-SECTION IV: SUBAWARD MANAGEMENT AND REPORTING REQUIREMENTS
+SECTION IV: AWARD MANAGEMENT AND REPORTING REQUIREMENTS

-- 1.0 Obligation of Subrecipient Funds Subaward funds shall not under any circumstances be obligated prior to the effective date, or subsequent to the termination date, of the period of performance.
-Only project costs incurred on or after the effective date, and on or prior to the termination date of the subrecipient's project are eligible for reimbursement.
-All payments must be completed within forty-five (45) days of the end of the subaward period of performance. - 2.0 Use of Funds Grant funds may be used only for the purposes in the subrecipient's approved application.
-Subrecipients shall not undertake any work or activities not described in the approved grant award, and that use staff, equipment, or other goods or services paid for with grant funds, without prior written approval from FDLE's Office of Criminal Justice Grants (OCJG). - 3.0 Advance Funding Advance funding may be provided to a subrecipient upon a written request to the Department.
-The request must be electronically signed by the subrecipient or implementing agency's Chief Financial Officer or the Chief Financial Officer designee.
+- 1.0 Obligation of Funds Award funds shall not under any circumstances be obligated prior to the effective date, or subsequent to the termination date, of the period of performance.
+Only project costs incurred on or after the effective date, and on or prior to the termination date of the recipient's project are eligible for reimbursement.
+All payments must be completed within forty-five (45) days of the end of the award period of performance. - 2.0 Use of Funds Award funds may be used only for the purposes in the recipient's approved application.
+Recipients shall not undertake any work or activities not described in the approved award, and that use staff, equipment, or other goods or services paid for with award funds, without prior written approval from FDLE's Office of Criminal Justice Grants (OCJG). - 3.0 Advance Funding Advance funding may be provided to a recipient upon a written request to the Department.